nyergler/bytes-chars-codecs-strings/index.rst

   \N{GREEK CAPITAL LETTER DELTA}

 So is a character the same as a byte?
-Not example.
+Not exactly.
 Some bytes are characters and some characters are a single byte, but not all bytes are characters and not all characters are a single byte.